khantilchoksi/Slack-Bot/Design.md

 #### Use Case III : Attachment to the tasks
  **(i) Preconditions:**
-  User should have already created a card and
+  User should have already created a card and always have to refer the cards to insert, remove or comment on the link.

  **(ii) Main Flow:**
-  * User will request to show their or others tasks according to different parameters like priority, deadline, back-logs.[S1]
+  * User can add the links which they have referred to accomplish the task.[S1]
-  * Assign a member to the task.[S2]
+  * User can change the status of the task to completed by providing the commit link on GitHub or related links to show the completion of the task.[S2]
-  * Set/update the priority and deadline of the task.[S3]
+  * User can fetch all the links and comments on the particular links.[S3]
  **(iii) Sub Flows:**
-  * [S1] User requests that "Which tasks are due tomorrow?", "Which tasks @user1 completed today?", "Task XYZ is assigned to which team-mates?", "Which tasks are running in backlog and
+  * [S1] User can log that “I have used https://abc.xyz link to solve my bug while working on task ABC.”
-  * [S2] User can ask that "Please assign @user2(slack mention) to task ABC?"
+  * [[S2] User can say that "I have completed task XYZ and here is my commit link: https://abc.xyz."
-  * [S3] User requests that "I want to extend the deadline of task ABC to next Monday.", "I want to increase the priority of the task XYZ to highest."
+  * [S3] User requests that "Which links @user1 had referred to complete the task?”, “Which link @user2 had given while completing the task XYZ?”.

 ## 4. Design Sketches